-Submitting reports is one of the most important parts of any tester’s job.
-This section will allow you to not only hone your skills in classifying and creating bug reports, but also how to take advantage of the uTest platform in doing so.
+Submitting reports is one of the most important parts of any uTester’s job.
+This course will allow you to not only hone your skills in classifying and creating bug reports, but also how to take advantage of features in the uTest Platform.

 How to file a bug report: